haskell/text/tests/README.markdown

 The benchmarks are located in the `benchmarks` subdirectory.
 An overview of what's in that directory:

     python                 Python implementations of some benchmarks
     ruby                   Ruby implementations of some benchmarks
-    src               Source files of the haskell benchmarks benchmarks.cabal  Cabal file which compiles all benchmarks Makefile          Has targets for common tasks
+    src                    Source files of the haskell benchmarks text-benchmarks.cabal  Cabal file which compiles all benchmarks Makefile               Has targets for common tasks

 To compile the benchmarks, navigate to the `benchmarks` subdirectory and run `cabal configure && cabal build`.
 Then, you can run the benchmarks using:

     ./dist/build/benchmarks/benchmarks

-However, since there quite a lot of benchmarks, you usually don't want to run them all.
+However, since there's quite a lot of benchmarks, you usually don't want to run them all.
 Instead, use the `-l` flag to get a list of benchmarks:

     ./dist/build/benchmarks/benchmarks